xrgarcia/alphavantage_api_client/README.md

 ```

 ## Debugging

-We use the built in ```import logging``` library in python.
+We use the built in `import logging` library in python.
 Obtaining more information from the client behavior
 is as simple as adjusting your log levels.

-1. ```logging.INFO``` - This will get you json log statements (in case you put these into splunk or cloudwatch)
+1. `logging.INFO` - This will get you json log statements (in case you put these into splunk or cloudwatch)
    that show which method is doing the work, the action, and the value or data is produced (where applicable).

-   #### Example log showing where it found your api key
+   #### Example log showing where it found your API key

    ```
    {
      "method": "__init__",
      "action": "/home/[your user name]/.alphavantage config file found" }
    ```

    #### Example log during client.global_quote(...) call.
 The data property is the raw response from alpha vantage api:

    ```
    {
      "method": "get_data_from_alpha_vantage",